// reference / macros

 Loading...Key Model

 The runtime decKey must be the same 64-character hex string as the build-time encKeyHex64.
 Your server stores this key and returns it to authorized clients at runtime.
-If the server returns a different key (or the key is tampered with in transit), the decrypt/decode will fail and the wrapper will trap.
+An incorrect key fails safely and the function will not run.

 Key Security